JFDI-Consulting/attempt/ReadMe.md

 ### Banish the ungainly, scope-bound `try/catch/finally` forever!

 This is a very simple, lightweight library to implement functional try/catch everywhere.
 I found myself copying the code into every single project I wrote, so I decided to make it a proper library.
 It has no dependencies.
+It's built for both browser and nodeJs use.

 ### Breaking Changes since v1.2.x